 What Kind of Fertilizer Do Sea Oats Need?

 Fertilizers, as a plant growth enhancer, vary in purpose.
 They are formulated to focus on one (or more) of four distinct functions within plants.
-Some are designed to strengthen the roots, some create denser foliage, some encourage flower production, and some aid in a higher yield of fruits.
-With regard to building a strong dune environment, the primary purpose of the fertilizer should be to help the plants develop strong, deep roots.
+Certain formulas strengthen the roots or create denser foliage, while others encourage flower production and fruit yield.
+When the goal is to strengthen a dune system, the primary purpose of the fertilizer should be to help the plants develop strong, deep roots.
 The fertilizer applied should be slow releasing and specific for sea oats.
-For these reasons, applying a general fertilizer (one that is intended for gardens) on the dunes can be extremely detrimental to the health of the fragile dune ecosystem.
-These all-purpose fertilizers may create the illusion of a healthy environment because the plants above the ground look thriving, but below the ground, the root systems are weak and debilitated.
-This is why fertilization is best entrusted to professionals who have extensive knowledge in this domain.
+For these reasons, applying a general fertilizer (intended for gardens) on the dunes can be extremely detrimental to the health of the fragile dune ecosystem.
+These all-purpose fertilizers may create the illusion of a healthy environment because the plants above the ground look thriving.
+Still, below the ground, the root systems are weak and debilitated.
+Avoid creating environmental hazards by entrusting professionals who have extensive knowledge in this domain to fertilize your dune system.

 Strong root systems = Resilient Dunes.